-- 1. apply the single-failure criterion to all safety systems and their support systems - 2. account for consequential failures that may occur as a result of the initiating event - 3. credit actions of systems only when the systems are qualified for the accident conditions, or when their actions could have a detrimental effect on the consequences of the analyzed accident - 4. account for the possibility of the equipment being taken out of service for maintenance. - 5. account for the possibility that, following an accident, the equipment required to maintain the plant in a stable, cold and depressurized state may be rendered inoperable during a prolonged period - 6. credit operator actions only when there are: - a. unambiguous indications of the need for such actions - b. adequate procedures and sufficient time to perform the required actions - c. environmental conditions that do not prohibit such actions
+- 1. apply the single-failure criterion to all safety systems and their support systems - 2. account for consequential failures that may occur as a result of the initiating event - 3. credit actions of systems only when the systems are qualified for the accident conditions, or when their actions could have a detrimental effect on the consequences of the analyzed accident - 4. account for the possibility of the equipment being taken out of service for maintenance - 5. show that the plant can be maintained in a stable, cold and depressurized state for a prolonged period - 6. credit operator actions only when there are: - 1. unambiguous indications of the need for such actions - 2. adequate procedures and sufficient time to perform the required actions - 3. environmental conditions that do not prohibit such actions